Testing isomorphism between tuples of subspaces: Isomorphism up to linear isometry

 \subsection{Lines}

-Chien and Waldron~\cite{ChienW:16} provide an injective invariant for tuples of lines in $\mathbf{F}^d$ up to isometric isomorphism.
+Chien and Waldron~\cite{ChienW:16} provide \ejk{a complete} invariant for tuples of lines in $\mathbf{F}^d$ up to isometric isomorphism.
 Given a tuple $\lb v_i\rb_{i\in[n]}$ of unit vectors in $\mathbf{F}^d$ that span each line in the tuple $\mathscr{L}=\lb\ell_i\rb_{i\in[n]}$, define\footnote{Our definition differs slightly from~\cite{ChienW:16} since our inner product is conjugate-linear in the first argument.} the \textbf{$m$-vertex Bargmann invariants} or \textbf{$m$-products} by

 Denoting $P_i:=v_iv_i^*$, we see that $\Delta(v_{i_1},\ldots,v_{i_m})=\operatorname{tr}(P_{i_1}\cdots P_{i_m})$, and so the choice of $v_i\in\ell_i$ is irrelevant.
 Furthermore, as their name suggests, these quantities are invariant to isometric isomorphism, since for $Q\in\operatorname{U}(d,\mathbf{F},\sigma)$, the orthogonal projection onto $Q\cdot\ell_i$ is $QP_iQ^*$, and $\operatorname{tr}(QP_{i_1}Q^*\cdots QP_{i_m}Q^*)=\operatorname{tr}(P_{i_1}\cdots P_{i_m})$.